• Skip to content

 Once this document is created, you can merely update it annually based on COLA percentages.

 As discussed, there are many free search tools to help with your research.
-You should be able to find most positions you are looking for.
-If not, don’t be afraid to call some churches in your area to about inquire their pay scales.
+You should be able to find most of the positions you are looking for.
+If not, don’t be afraid to call some churches in your area to inquire about their pay scales, as most will be transparent with their pay practices.

 Investing the time and effort into formalizing the pay process for your church will send the message to employees that they are valued and that the organization is intentional in its approach to employee compensation.